PsyTeachR/quant-fun-v2/docs/10-t-tests.md

 # t-tests

-Experiments where you compare results from two conditions or two groups are very common within Psychology as often we want to know if there is an effect of a different variable.
+Experiments where you compare results from two conditions or two groups are very common within Psychology as often we want to know if there is an effect of a given variable.
 One of the really confusing things however about research design is that there are many names for the same type of design.
 To clarify:

-* One-sample are used to study one group of people against a known norm or criterion - for example, comparing the mean IQ of a sample against a known population norm such as an IQ of 100.
+* <a class='glossary' title='A study to compare the mean and spread of one group against a known value or population norm.'>One-sample</a> are used to study one group of people against a known norm or criterion - for example, comparing the mean IQ of a sample against a known population norm such as an IQ of 100.
-* Independent-samples and between-subjects designs mean the same thing - different participants in different conditions.
+* Independent-samples and <a class='glossary' target='_blank' title='Not varying within unit of observation, such that each has only one value' href='https://psyteachr.github.io/glossary/b#between-subjects'>between-subjects</a> designs mean the same thing - different participants in different conditions.
-* In contrast, within-subjects, dependent-samples, paired-samples, and repeated-measures all tend to mean the same participants in all conditions
+* In contrast, <a class='glossary' target='_blank' title='Varying such that each unit of observation has more than one value' href='https://psyteachr.github.io/glossary/w#within-subjects'>within-subjects</a>, dependent-samples, paired-samples, and repeated-measures all tend to mean the same participants in all conditions
 * Matched-pairs design means different people in different conditions but you have matched participants across the conditions so that they are effectively the same person (e.g. age, IQ, Social Economic Status, etc)
-* Mixed-design is when there is a combination of within-subjects and between-subjects designs in the one experiment.
+* <a class='glossary' target='_blank' title='An experimental design that has both within-subject and between-subject factors.' href='https://psyteachr.github.io/glossary/m#mixed-design'>Mixed-design</a> is when there is a combination of within-subjects and between-subjects designs in the one experiment.
 For example, say you are looking at attractiveness and dominance of male and female faces.
 Everyone might see both male and female faces (within) but half of the participants do ratings of attractiveness and half of the participants do ratings of trustworthiness (between).

 To get a better understanding of how some of these tests run we will look at running an example of a between-subjects t-test and a within-subjects t-test through a series of activities.
 Remember that the solutions are at the bottom of the page if you are stuck, and please do ask questions on the forums.